 The decision by Prime Minister Tsipras (e.g. The Guardian) on 26 June 2015 to consult Greek citizens in a referendum on their wish to accept or not the never-ending austerity measures demanded as part of the current bailout was obviously an unexpected move for Greece’s creditors.
-From the Greek government’s point of view, … Continue reading Greece and the BRICS Bank, a Forgotten Scenario?
+From the Greek government’s point of view, it was, however, a logical one considering … Continue reading Greece and the BRICS Bank, a Forgotten Scenario?

 Benyamin Netanyahu, the Israeli Prime minister is known to joke about the fact that Moses led his people during forty years in the desert to the only place in the Middle East without oil (Marin Katusa, The Colder War, 2014).
 And, indeed, for the first sixty years of its existence, the lack of energy resources has been a major difficulty for Israel.
 However, a profound change seems to be underway, since two giant off-shore natural gas deposits have been discovered in the Israeli exclusive economic zone in 2011.
 The Tamar and the Leviathan fields hold respectively 10 and between 19 and 22 trillion cubic feet of gas of estimated reserves, which could ensure decades of domestic consumption as well as … Continue reading Israel, Natural Gas and Power in the Middle East